 Because, as we learn from the Retterstøl study, the variability in response to a diet high in saturated fat is tremendous.
 Some will see no difference in their levels of “bad cholesterol,” others will see massive spikes.
 The people who see the big increases are known as “hyper responders,” meaning they see a large uptick in LDL-C when eating a lot of fat.
-The low carb and paleo world loves to deny the causal role of LDL in heart disease, and it is true that it takes more than just LDL to cause cardiovascular health to decline, however, in our view here at Gene Food, the weight of the evidence is not on their side.
+The low carb and paleo diet world loves to deny the causal role of LDL in heart disease, and it is true that it takes more than just LDL to cause cardiovascular health to decline, however, in our view here at Gene Food, the weight of the evidence is not on their side.

 Wondering whether you’re more likely to be a hyper responder?
 Check out our custom nutrition plan product.
 We use response to saturated fat as one of the ways we categorize customers into their unique diet type.

-MCT Oil and Vitamin D Side Effects
+MCT Oil and heart palpitations

 MCT Oil and Upset Stomach

 This is a really common side effect of MCT oil, probably the most common.
 It’s well known that if you take too much, the “disaster pants” kick in resulting in diarrhea and unwanted trips to the bathroom.

 When you start digging around online, you come across a number of forum discussions with people reporting some of the issues with MCT use that I experienced.
 I’ve included links below.

 It could be that some people do best staggering use of MCTs to once or twice a week to get benefits on those days, but avoid regular use so as not to trigger the side effects that come as making MCTs part of your daily routine.
 As with anything else, proper dosing is key.